No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 • USB bus-powered

-One caveat: The APC40 MKII appears to be discontinued by Akai, though stock remains available at some retailers.
+One caveat: the APC40 MKII appears to be discontinued by Akai, though stock remains available at some retailers.
 Check availability before committing — if it’s out of stock, the used market is active but prices have risen.

-$349 USD (Sweetwater) — check current availability Check Price on Amazon
+$349 — check current availability

 Native — Mixer Focus Novation Launch Control XL 3